WeCanCodeIT/CSlides/src/fundamentals/operators-and-expressions/index.md

 !SLIDE

-- Lets make some changes to our code and see how it works.
+- Let's make some changes to our code and see how it works.

 - Add the following code under the last line on code in our project: